Emergency Vet Wilmington, DE

 At Windcrest, we’re ready to respond to any pet emergency, no matter what time of day.
-Thanks to our 24/7 pet emergency room and dedicated team of vets and nurses, we’re here to help whenever you might need us.
+Thanks to our 24/7 pet emergency room and dedicated team of emergency vets in Wilmington, DE and nurses, we’re here to help whenever you might need us.

 If you require emergency care, bring your pet to our facility.
 If possible, please call us at 302-998-2995 beforehand, so we can prepare for your visit.